Skip to Content

 1. Using code or functional notation, you will code a dance, just like the Cha-Cha slide.

-2. In your Student Notebook, describe one dance move instruction on each line, using the following format: action (body part, direction, number of times).
+2. In your Student Written Activity Workbook, describe one dance move instruction on each line, using the following format: action (body part, direction, number of times).

 3. Create a dance that is at least 8 lines long.